DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 where the *row proportion* is the sum of the row counts, divided by the total count in the entire dataset.
 In other words, it's the proportion of the total dataset comprised by that assemblage.

 ## 4. Computing CA
 Chi-square distance and inertia are the basic concepts that we need to begin to interpret CA results.
-We will be using the ca() function in the *ca* R package, which was written by Micheal Greenacre (see README for his wonderful book on CA).
+We will be using the ```ca(...)``` function in the *ca* R package, which was written by Micheal Greenacre (see README for his wonderful book on CA).
 We don't have time to cover how the CA results are actually computed.
 The guts of computational methods are from linear algebra.
 There are two related techniques.
 One is called *singular value decomposition*.
 It's used by the *ca* package and described in Greenacre's book.
 A related technque is called *eigenanalysis*.
 They produce the same results.
 These are the same techniques that are used to do *principal component analysis*.
 In fact, CA may be regarded as a version of PCA, especially tailored to count data (vs. measurements).

 ## 5. Doing a CA of our Simulated Data
 For our first time out with CA, let's analyze the simulated data with three types and 20 assemblages.
 Here is the code: